 The numbers may not be too accurate when you compare some digital advertising channels with direct mail, which is at least the case regarding Facebook ads.

-You can see at one glance when you check my overview table in my article about real estate prospecting conversion rates.
+You can see this immediately after checking my overview table in my real estate prospecting conversion rates article.

 Paid search via Google Ads gets a lead conversion rate of 3.9% (here, the stats would be correct), but on average, Facebook Ads in the real estate industry get a traffic-to-lead conversion rate of 10.68%.

 Still, there are several conclusions that we can draw from the above statistics with some reasonable confidence.